 Certification of an OHRV evaporative emission control system requires a manufacturer to first demonstrate the durability of each evaporative emission control system family.
-This is required prior to performing the evaporative emissions test described in Section 6 to ensure the vehicle will meet evaporative emissions standards over the useful life of the vehicle.
-The evaporative emission control system must satisfy durability requirements as prescribed in "901" as amended, July 16, 2007, and incorporated here by reference.
-This must be done before proceeding to the durability testing section of this procedure, unless each evaporative emissions-related part has undergone durability testing for exhaust in another model of the same vehicle as specified in California Exhaust Emissions Standards And Test Procedures For 1997 And Later Off-Highway Recreational Vehicles And Engines, California Environmental Protection Agency, Air Resources Board, El Monte, CA, August 15, 2007 and incorporated here by reference.
+This is required prior to performing the evaporative emissions test described in section 6 to ensure the vehicle will meet evaporative emissions standards over the useful life of the vehicle.
+The evaporative emission control system must satisfy durability requirements as prescribed in "TP-901 - Test Procedure for Determining Permeation Emissions from Small Off-Road Engines and Equipment Fuel Tanks," as adopted July 26, 2004, and incorporated by reference herein.
+This must be done before proceeding to the durability testing section of this procedure, unless each evaporative emissions-related part has undergone durability testing for exhaust in another model of the same vehicle as specified in California Exhaust Emissions Standards And Test Procedures For 1997 And Later Off-Highway Recreational Vehicles And Engines, California Environmental Protection Agency, Air Resources Board, El Monte, CA, October 25, 2012 which is incorporated by reference herein.

-In addition, OHRV manufacturers must comply with the durability requirements in Sections 4.1 through 4.3 of this test procedure or get approval for ARB for an alternative durability procedure.
+In addition, OHRV manufacturers must comply with the durability requirements in sections 4.1 through 4.3 of this test procedure or get approval from ARB for an alternative durability procedure.
 Carry-over and carry-across of deterioration factors may be allowed for systems using components that have successfully completed durability testing.
-Applicants shall be allowed to proceed to Section 5 of this test procedure if they remain free of defects after the durability tests prescribed below.
+Applicants shall be allowed to proceed to section 5 of this test procedure if their products remain free of defects after the durability tests prescribed below.
 An applicant may propose modifications to the durability tests in this section if they can clearly demonstrate that the alternative durability test procedures are representative of end of useful life.
 Durability testing shall include the steps outlined in Figure 2.